iamvijaydev/ng-augment-native-scroll/README.md

 ========================
 _This is a angular (v1.x) port of the original experiments with [augment native scroll](https://github.com/iamvijaydev/augment-native-scroll)_

-This module aims to provides few directives to augment native scroll:
+This module aims to provides few directives to augment the native scroll:

 * `connectScrolls` will connect scrolls within `scrollArea` so that they scroll synchronously.
 Meaning if one scrolls other will too.
 For non-touch devices it can also apply kinetic scroll.
 Here's an [example](https://iamvijaydev.github.io/ng-augment-native-scroll/examples/connectedScrolls.html).
 * `kineticScroll` will apply touch-device-like smooth and kinetic scroll to native scroll.
 You can (mouse) click-hold to drag the scroll and release-flick to auto-scroll just like a kinetic scroll on touch devices.
 Here's an [example](https://iamvijaydev.github.io/ng-augment-native-scroll/examples/kineticScroll.html).